-The standard format used to feed such a problem into a solver is called MPS.
-IBM invented it for the Mathematical Programming System/360 [Kal04a, Spi04] in the sixties.
+The standard format used to feed such a problem into a solver is called MPS which was invented by IBM for the Mathematical Programming System/360 in the sixties [Kal04a, Spi04].
 Nearly all available LP and MIP solvers can read this format.
 While MPS is a nice format to punch into a punch card and at least a reasonable format to read for a computer, it is quite unreadable for humans.
 For instance, the MPS file of the above linear program looks as follows: